ThanuShree99/smart-lighting-system/README.md

 This project implements an automated lighting system using:

-LDR (Light Dependent Resistor), PIR Sensor, ESP32,LED (PWM controlled)
+LDR (Light Dependent Resistor), PIR Sensor, ESP32, LED (PWM controlled)

 The system ensures lights turn ON only when required, reducing unnecessary energy consumption.